Are dogs allowed at the Huts or on the trails?

 What is the difference between the Huts?

-- Stratton Brook Hut is the highest Hut in elevation, at just over 1900’.
-It can be accessed by the renowned Oak Knoll Trail, a favorite of mountain bikers and hikers.
+Stratton Brook Hut is the highest Hut in elevation, at just over 1900’.
+It can be accessed by the renowned Oak Knoll Trail, a favorite of mountain bikers and hikers, or Newton's Revenge.
 The views of Sugarloaf and the surrounding Bigelow Range are worth the journey.

-- Flagstaff Hut is located on the shores Flagstaff Lake, and is perfect for beginners.
+Flagstaff Hut is located on the shores Flagstaff Lake, and is perfect for beginners.
 The trailhead is a two mile flat walk from the Hut.
-Canoes, kayaks, and stand up paddleboards are available for free to members and overnight guests, first come first served.
+Canoes, kayaks, and stand up paddleboards are available for summer rentals, and winter provides many trails for exploring.

 What is your cancellation policy for extreme weather?